MicrosoftDocs/Viva/Viva/insights/advanced/analyst/other-ways-to-use-an-employee-retention-model.md

 audience: Admin
 ---

-# Other ways to use an employee retention model
+# Other ways to use an Employee Retention Model

 To retain your employees, you can use a retention model in a few other key ways: